 Genetically-prone people could have a higher risk

 Joshua Rabinowitz, a biochemist at Princeton University, who was not directly involved in the study, explained, that especially people who are genetically-prone to developing colon cancer, and thus have a higher risk, should be aware.
-Although, the corn syrup did not initiate a colon cancer, it actually did drive the tumour growth in the tumour-prone mice.
-So, for people who are genetically susceptible to cancer, one can of sugary soda a day can drive the progression of precancerous entities into a malignant disease.
+Although, the corn syrup did not initiate colon cancer, it actually did drive the tumour growth in the tumour-prone mice.
+That means, for people who are genetically susceptible to cancer, one can of sugary soda a day can drive the progression of precancerous entities into a malignant disease.

 What is worse, excess fat or sugar?

 In the 1980s, Ancel Keys, a Harvard Scientist of Nutrition, published his „Seven-Country-Study“ which was the starting point of the sugar flood which can be seen until today in our foods and on our scales.
 Because Keys’ data showed a positive correlation between the consumption of saturated fats – which are mainly present in animal foods – and the development of heart diseases, the food industry switched rapidly from fat to sugar as its favourite ingredient.

 As, at the same time, the United States subsidies corn which resulted in huge amounts of cheap high-fructose corn syrup that flooded the market, the food industry, which by the way financed Keys’ study, switched immediately from the more expensive table sugar to the much cheaper corn syrup.
 This change was the rise of sugary drinks.